-Mrs G Rickards (Deputy Head) is the nominated DSL whose duties include having responsibility for the welfare and progress of looked after children (as and when the school has any) children in need and children in danger.
+• Mrs N Ramsey (Assistant Head) is the DSL whose duties include having responsibility for the welfare and progress of looked after children (as and when the school has any) children in need and children in danger.
 She works with the Virtual School Head (from the Local Authority) to discuss how any funding can be best used to support the progress of these pupils in the School.
-Mrs G Rickards receives updated training at least every 2 years.
-Her contact details are: g.rickards@mayvillehighschool.net